Alpha Beta Gamma Delta: Background

 When Peter Coyne fired the entire previous Godfathers lineup in 2019, he quickly assembled a new band consisting of bassist Jon Priestley, guitarists Richie Simpson and Wayne Vermaak, and drummer Billy Duncanson.
 They soon began touring and writing new songs, resulting in the double A-side single "I'm Not Your Slave"/"Wild and Free" on 17 June 2020.
 Due to the COVID-19 lockdowns, the album was recorded in separate stages with three or four songs at a time at Jon Priestley's Abatis Studios in Honiley, Warwickshire, until the album began to take shape and was completed.
 This delayed the album's release by 18 months, according to Peter Coyne.
 Alpha Beta Gamma Delta was released on 16 September 2022 through the band's own label, Godfathers Recordings.

 The four-track Midnight Rider EP was released ahead of the album on 26 August 2022, and included its title track and "OCD" – both taken from Alpha Beta Gamma Delta – and the two non-album tracks "When the Cowards Fall" and "Fade Away".

+The I Hate the 21st Century EP was released on 9 June 2023, featuring the title track, "You Gotta Wait", and alternative acoustic versions of "Straight Down the Line" and "Tonight".